fmitra/authenticator/README.md

 ### Client Flow/Storage

-While secure cookie storage is available on web browsers, tokens are instead expected to be stored in either LocalStorage or SessionStorage (or secure storage in a native mobile app).
-Clients are expected to create an authentication header and pass their tokens with a `Bearer` prefix.
+While secure cookie storage is available on web browsers, tokens are instead expected to be stored in either LocalStorage or SessionStorage (or some secure storage in a native mobile app).
+This ensure clients have access to the token to retrieve basic information about the user's idenitty.
+To authenticate, clients are expected to create an authentication header and pass their tokens with a `Bearer` prefix.
 This eliminates the complexity of additionally supporting CSRF tokens.

 To mitigate XSS attacks targeted at token storages, tokens are fingerprinted with a random string's hash.
-The hash value is securely stored in the (secure cookie storage in the case of the browser) and sent along with the token for validation.
+The hash value (the `client ID`) should be securely stored on the client.
+After authentication, the client ID is set as a secure cookie on the browser.
+It is additionally available as part of the response payload so mobile clients can store it themselves.

 ### Revocation